xueannafang/HSP_toolkit_docs/README.md

 ## References

 1. C. Hansen, Hansen Solubility Parameters – A user’s handbook, 2nd edition, 2011.
-2. X. Fang, C. F.J.
-Faul, N. Fey, E. Gale, SolvPred - A python toolkit to predict multi-solvent combinations with target Hansen solubility parameters (manuscript in preparation)
-3. X. Fang, U. Karatayeva, S. A. A. Siyabi, B. B. Narzary, M. G. Girgin, D. Mukhanov, C. F.J.
-Faul, N. Fey, E. Gale, MLoc - A python toolkit to predict Hansen solubility parameters of functional materials (manuscript in preparation).

 (Physical/Chemical data of solvents in the database were collected from [PubChem](https://pubchem.ncbi.nlm.nih.gov/) and HSP handbook.)

 ## Disclaimer

   - The as-mentioned HSP tools are under continous tests and improvement.
 The output only provide suggestion.
 Results may vary with multi factors in complicated situations.
-It is the users responsbility to manuallay check the exact experimental performance in different scenarios.
+We encourage users to manuallay check the exact experimental performance in different scenarios.

 ---

-This project is developed by
+These projects are developed by

 - [Xue Fang](https://www.linkedin.com/in/xue-fang-811204163/) (School of chemistry, University of Bristol, UK)